Varieties with two smooth blow up structures

 The remaining case, smooth projective varieties having two different smooth blow up structures seems to be comparatively less studied.
-The goal of this paper is to classify smooth projective varieties of Picard rank $2$ which has two structures of blow-up of projective space along smooth subvarieties of different dimensions.
+The goal of this paper is to classify smooth projective varieties of Picard rank $2$ that have two structures of blow-up of projective space along smooth subvarieties of different dimensions.

 This problem has connections to Cremona transformations in the following way.
-If $p:X\to \mathbb{P}^n $ is blow-up along $Z_1$, $q:X\to \mathbb{P}^n $ is blow-up along $Z_2$, then we have a birational map $\phi= p \circ q^{-1}: \mathbb{P}^n \dashrightarrow \mathbb{P}^n$, that is, a Cremona transformation of $\mathbb{P}^n$.
-Cremona transformations which becomes a morphism after blowing up a smooth subvariety were studied in \cite{CK89}, \cite{CK91}.
-In \cite{CK89}, there is an example of a Cremona transformation $\phi$ of $\mathbb{P}^4$ called \textit{quadro-cubic transformation}.
+If $p:X\to \mathbb{P}^n $ is a blow-up along $Z_1$, $q:X\to \mathbb{P}^n $ is blow-up along $Z_2$, then we have a birational map $\phi= p \circ q^{-1}: \mathbb{P}^n \dashrightarrow \mathbb{P}^n$, that is, a Cremona transformation of $\mathbb{P}^n$.
+Cremona transformations which becomes a morphism after blowing up a smooth subvariety were studied in \cite{crauder1989cremona}, \cite{crauder1991cremona}.
+In \cite{crauder1989cremona}, there is an example of a Cremona transformation $\phi$ of $\mathbb{P}^4$ called \textit{quadro-cubic transformation}.
 The base locus $Z_2$ of $\phi$ is a (smooth) quintic elliptic curve, and the base locus $Z_1$ of $\phi^{-1}$ is a smooth quintic elliptic scroll.
-We have a commutative diagram: Here $p$, $q$ are blow-ups along $Z_1$, $Z_2$, respectively.
+We have a commutative diagram:

+Here $p$, $q$ are blow-ups along $Z_1$, $Z_2$, respectively.
 So $X$ is a smooth projective variety of Picard rank $2$ which has two structures of blow-up of projective space along smooth subvarieties of different dimensions.
 The main theorem of this paper asserts that this is the only example, hence this gives a characterization of quadro-cubic transformation.